Linear Multidimensional Regression with Interactive Fixed-Effects: Simulations

 with, $\mathcal{A}_{ijt} = \sum_{\ell = 1}^{2} \lambda_{i\ell} \gamma_{j\ell} f_{t\ell} $.
 Also,

 Error $\varepsilon_{ijt}$ admits heteroskedasticity, and correlation in each dimension of the data.
 The order of $i$ and $j$, are randomised to simulate an unknown cross correlation structure.

 The results depicted in Figure~\ref{fig:asymptotic} show two specifications for $\rho$.
 The left panel depicts $\rho = 1$, and the right panel depicts $\rho = 1/3$.
 Estimators considered use 2 estimated factors such that the multilinear rank is correctly predicted.
 The left panel shows that whilst the matrix methods, labelled Factor, look consistent, they converge at a rate much slower than the empirical bounds.
-This leads to spurious inference.
 The right panel shows more egregious convergence when the bias problem is made worse with $\rho = 1/3$.
 Indeed, for the sample sizes considered, the empirical bounds do not ever cover the true parameter value in either panel.

 This contrasts with the results for the kernel weighted fixed-effect projection.
 Finite sample bias is negligible compared to variance in both the left and right panel.
-This estimator has roughly the same variance as the matrix methods, but for the sample sizes considered, the empirical bounds are always valid.
+This estimator has roughly the same variance as the matrix methods, and for the sample sizes considered, the empirical bounds are always valid.

-Table~\ref{tbl:simCoverHom} displays coverage and compares the kernel weighted estimator without and with the inference correction from Section~\ref{sect:inference}, and the factor model in any dimension.
-The Ker Inf coverage, which is coverage for the inference corrected estimator, is always better than the uncorrected estimator.
-This follows directly from the theoretical arguments made in Section~\ref{sect:inference}.
+Table~\ref{tbl:simCoverHom} displays coverage and compares the weighted estimator, also with the inference correction from Section~\ref{sect:inference}, and the factor model applied to all dimensions.
+The W Inf coverage, which is coverage for the inference corrected estimator, is always better than the uncorrected estimator, and achieves nominal coverage for larger sample sizes when the multilinear rank is exactly or over estimated.
+There is evidence of slight over-coverage when the rank is overestimated, but this is expected when undersmoothing.
+Coverage for the uncorrected estimator improves with overestimation of the rank.
 The factor model undercovers with progressively worse coverage as the sample size grows.